chregu/openlayers/examples/offline/README.md

 `offline/XHConn.js` is a very simple XMLHTTPRequest wrapper I use for simple things.

-`../lib/OpenLayers/Layer/OSMoffline.js` contains the new class which enables offline storage.
+`../lib/OpenLayers/Layer/Offline.js` contains the new properties and methods which enables offline storage.
 It misses some features like expiration of tiles.
 Once in the storage, they never go away.